SitecoreSupport/Sitecore.Support.225392/readme.md

 # Sitecore.Support.225392
-UserAgentDictionaryCache size and expiration time cannot be configured
+Add ability to configure size and expiration time for ReferenceDataDictionaries like UserAgentDictionaryCache, ReferringSitesDictionary and GeoIpDataDictionary.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.225392/blob/master/LICENSE).